stuartlynne/rfidproxy/README.md

 # Fri Mar  1 09:30:06 AM PST 2024
 # Fri Aug 13 13:54:46 PDT 2021

-This implements *QLLABELS.py*, a script for *RaceDB* can use to print labels to *Brother* *QL* style network label printers.
+This implements *qllabels.py*, a script for *RaceDB* can use to print labels to *Brother* *QL* style network label printers.

 This script will convert the PDF file to Brother Raster file(s) and send the Raster file(s) to a Brother QL style label printer or to the qlmuxd printer spooler.

-Sending the files directly to the printers on port 9100 works, but only when # there is only a single person using RaceDB.
-Multiple prints to a QL printer will result in over lapping labels.

 The qlmuxd program manages pools of QL printers and will spool the data allowing multiple people to print to them, with support